 Let’s take a look at some of the most commonly used and least effective marketing descriptors, as well as a few tips for replacing them with more compelling information.

-So often, the terms used to describe a company’s product or service are so bold, so unbelievable and used so often that they have lost all meaning.
+So often, the terms used to describe a company’s product or service are so bold, so unbelievable and so often used that they have lost all meaning.
 Here are two quick examples.

 High-quality, optimized, new-and-improved, advanced, cutting-edge, game-changing, revolutionary, industry-leading — the list goes on.
 When you’re considering using one of these terms, a good way to judge its effectiveness with the audience is to imagine using it in a sales context.